-The Assessment Committee consists of two full-time faculty members, one of whom is the Director of Undergraduate Studies.
+The Assessment Committee consists of two full-time faculty members, who also work with the Director of Undergraduate Studies.
 The Assessment Committee is responsible for (a) creation of the rubric for student work, (b) data collection, compilation, and analysis, (c) provision of summary data and recommended actions to the full faculty, and (d) communication with administration, including annual reports to the Dean of Arts & Sciences.

-Annually at the spring retreat, the full faculty discusses the Assessment Committee's report and decides upon programmatic changes.
+Annually at the department's spring retreat, the full faculty discusses the Assessment Committee's internal report and decides upon programmatic changes.

 5) What were the assessment results and what changes have been made as a result of using this data/evidence?
 (What were the major assessment findings?
 Have there been any recent changes to your curriculum or program?
-How did the assessment data contribute to those changes?
+How did the assessment data contribute to those changes?)